 Also ...
-Emergency Supplies to Survive Hurricanes
+Emergency Supplies to Prepare for and Survive a Hurricane

 Hurricanes, like tropical storms, are individually named to aid in identifying them.
 Each hurricane is, essentially, an organized system made up of hundreds of individual thunderstorms.